コンテンツにスキップ

 Group assignment#

-• Compare the performance and development workflows for other architectures
+• demonstrate and compare the toolchains and development workflows for available embedded architectures

 Comment